nystudio107/dotenvy/README.md

   What the [phpdotenv](https://github.com/vlucas/phpdotenv) package does is parse your `.env` file, and then call [putenv()](http://php.net/manual/en/function.putenv.php) to set each environment variable.
 This sets the [$_ENV superglobal](http://php.net/manual/en/reserved.variables.environment.php) that your application can later read in via [getenv()](http://php.net/manual/en/function.getenv.php).

   Using the technique described here, the exact same `$_ENV` superglobal gets set with your environmental variables, and are made available via the same `getenv()` function.
 The difference is that your webserver or CLI sets the variables directly, without having to parse the `.env` file.

+  Without question, this is a micro-optimization... and is unlikely to make a significant performance difference.
+But why add overhead for no reason?

   This is a partial implementation of feature I've been hoping to have in Craft CMS core in some fashion: [Add `craft config/cache` as a console command](https://github.com/craftcms/cms/issues/1607)